Thank you for your interest in the Snow Leopard Conservancy, an Equal Opportunity Employer.*

 CURRENT JOB OPENINGS

-*Equal Opportunity Employer: The Snow Leopard Conservancy (SLC) is an equal opportunity employer and does not discriminate against applicants or employees because of race, color, religion, national origin, sex, sexual orientation, age, citizenship status, disability status of an otherwise qualified individual, membership or application for membership in an uniformed service, or membership in any other class protected by applicable law and will make reasonable accommodation for applicants with disabilities to complete the application and/or participate in the interview process.
+*Equal Opportunity Employer: The Snow Leopard Conservancy (SLC) is committed to the principals of being an equal opportunity employer (EOE).
+SLCs organizational policies, practices, programs, activities, and decisions regarding employment are not based on a person’s race, color, religion, national origin, sex, sexual orientation, gender identity, age, citizenship status, parental status, housing status, disability status of an otherwise qualified individual, membership or application for membership in an uniformed service, veteran status, or membership in any other class protected by applicable law and will make reasonable accommodation for applicants with disabilities to complete the application and/or participate in the interview process.

 This policy applies to all terms and conditions of employment, including, but not limited to, recruitment, hiring, placement, promotion, training, termination, layoff, recall, transfer, leaves of absence, and compensation.